SirSimon162/feedback-app/README.md

 # Feedback App

 This project was made while learning React.
 This is a Feedback taking application for a service or product.
-It allows users to add, update and delete feedback ad rating (out of 10).
+It allows users to add, update and delete feedback and rating (out of 10).
 Feedback must have more than 10 letters.
 ![Feedback App](https://user-images.githubusercontent.com/103681122/205646666-c18e5167-8c69-4781-a34e-7e9d93e26b02.jpg)

 ![Feedback App2](https://user-images.githubusercontent.com/103681122/205646691-59ecd255-9062-4d60-a8e3-24fd14b6414a.jpg)